 My son and I went to NYC for the Thanksgiving week festivities a few years ago.
 We had an ulterior motive — his older brother marched in the 2008 Macy’s Thanksgiving Day Parade.
 WOW!
 New York sure knows how to throw a party.
 I’d always dreamed of going and some day, I hope to go back again.
 Maybe next time, I’ll take my husband.

-Once you understand the layout, navigating Manhattan is quite easy.
-The City of New York is divided into several neighborhoods in regions: upper, midtown and lower.
+Manhattan is divided into several neighborhoods in regions: upper, midtown and lower.
 Central Park is just north of central NYC, surrounded by posh apartment buildings, museums, restaurants and upscale shopping.
 Sitting “on top” of Central Park at the northern end of the island is Harlem, a culturally rich — and now safe — area.
 Times Square, with all its neon lights and trendy stores, sits in the middle of the island surrounded by “Broadway” and “off Broadway” theaters.
 At the far southern end is the financial district (Wall Street), government buildings, and several other neighborhoods rich in ethnic history.

 We stayed outside the city for our trip, in New Jersey, but there are many money saving options to stay in Manhattan as well.
 To choose the right place for you, know your budget.
 Then, look at neighborhoods to decide which offers the “living” experience you most want (high energy Times Square, close to parks and museums, or an ethnic vibe).

 Bed and Breakfasts.
-Within this lodging category are several independent rooms and apartments.
 Some offer full breakfast, while others offer kitchen space to prepare your own meals.
 Be sure you understand what you’re getting.
 The advantage of a B&B, though, is personalized service from the owners or managers who can assist with plans and itineraries throughout the city.
 Many have close relationships with restaurateurs and can assist with reservations as well.

 NYC offers so much history and excitement.
 There’s truly something for everyone in this vibrant city!
 Like other major cities, I highly encourage you to investigate savings coupons before travel.
 For instance, the New York City Pass offers savings on major attractions throughout the city, including the most popular: Circle Line Cruises, Empire State Building, Top of the Rock, MoMA and Statue of Liberty (and dozens more!).